Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 os << aLine; // in OCCT 6.9.0, resolves to operator << (void*)
 ~~~~~

-Call method get() explicitly to output address of the Handle.
+Call method <i>get()</i> explicitly to output the address of the Handle.

 @subsubsection upgrade_occt700_cdl_runtime Possible runtime problems

-Known situations when problems are possible at run time after upgrade to OCCT 7.0 are listed here.
+Here is the list of known possible problems at run time after the upgrade to OCCT 7.0.

 #### References to temporary objects

-In previous versions, compiler was able to detect situation when local variable of reference type to Handle is initialized by temporary object, and ensured that lifetime of that object is longer than that of the variable.
+In previous versions, the compiler was able to detect the situation when a local variable of a "reference to a Handle" type is initialized by temporary object, and ensured that lifetime of that object is longer than that of the variable.
 Since OCCT 7.0, it will not work if types of the temporary object and variable are different (due to involvement of user-defined type cast), thus such temporary object will be destroyed immediately.

 Example: